• Home

 • Complete Control Over Distribution: Nominate up to 10 individuals, set percentage shares, and update anytime as your wishes change.

-Key Considerations Before Appointing a Nominee to Your Demat Account
+Things to Keep in Mind Before Adding a Nominee to Your Demat Account

 • For new investors, nominating a beneficiary is compulsory, unless it's a joint Demat account or mutual fund portfolio.